Estimation of Grouped Time-Varying Network Vector Autoregression Models: Post-grouping local linear estimation

+be a vector of true group-specific time-varying coefficient functions to be estimated.
+For each $k$ and given $\tau\in(0,1)$, we define the following post-grouping local linear objective function:

-where $h_2$ is a bandwidth which may be different from $h$ used in the heterogeneous local linear estimation (\ref{eq3.2}) and (\ref{eq3.3}).
-Minimizing the post-grouping objective function with respect to the vectors $a$ and $b$, we obtain the solutions denoted by $\check a$ and $\check b$, and define the post-grouping local linear estimates as
+where $h_\dag$ is a bandwidth which may be different from $h$ used in the heterogenous local linear estimation (\ref{eq3.2}) and (\ref{eq3.3}).
+Minimizing the post-grouping objective function with respect to the vectors $a$ and $b$, we obtain the solutions denoted by $\check a$ and $\check b$, and construct the post-grouping local linear estimation as